multiversx/mx-sdk-specs/core/transactions-outcome-parsers/resources.md

 The implementing libraries should also provide commonly-used operations on the resources defined above.
 For example:

 ```
+// Finds the events (within the transaction outcome) that match a custom predicate (provided by the caller).
+// Generally speaking, this function should search across all events.
+See "gather_all_events".
+find_events_by_predicate(transaction_outcome: TransactionOutcome, predicate: (TransactionEvent) -> bool): List[TransactionEvent];

+// Finds the events (within the transaction outcome) that have a specific identifier.
+// Generally speaking, this function should search across all events.
+See "gather_all_events".
 find_events_by_identifier(transaction_outcome: TransactionOutcome, identifier: string): List[TransactionEvent];

+// Finds all the events within the transaction outcome, including those corresponding to smart contract results.
 gather_all_events(transaction_outcome: TransactionOutcome): List[TransactionEvent];
 ```